Packing Slip vs Invoice: Key Differences, Examples & When to Use - packing slip vs invoice

 And this is the packing slip for that exact order.

-The header section, which includes your address, Mikael’s addresses, invoice and order number, date, etc., of both the packing slip and invoice, looks similar.
+The header section, which includes your address, Mikael’s addresses, invoice and order number, date, etc., of both the packaging slip and invoice, looks similar.

 However, the main differences are in the body, including the product item table and the footer section.

 The WooCommerce invoice product item table includes individual prices, subtotal and tax costs, and tax percentages for the products.
-It also has a price summary section and footer with custom notes, paid stamp, and a signature.
+It also has a price summary section and footer with custom notes, a paid stamp.

 The invoice doesn’t have product weight and dimensions.